Lisbon: the city that left me with some doubts

 The Arco Rua Augusta, a kind of gateway to the city center, is also located here.

 Miradouro de Santa Luzia

 This neighborhood is full of squares and belvederes, and one of the most characteristic is the Miradouro de Santa Luzia.
 From here you have a beautiful view of the Tagus River and the rooftops of Alfama.
-Queta terrace is special because it has a characteristic arched structure covered with plants and flowers in spring and summer.
+Queta Terrace is special because it has a characteristic arched structure covered with plants and flowers in spring and summer.

-Lisbon Cathedral called Sé de Lisboa.
+Lisbon Cathedral is called Sé de Lisboa.
 It is a large Romanesque-style church and the seat of the Archdiocese.
 It was built in 1147 on the ruins of an ancient mosque.
 To this day it is a mix of many different architectural styles.

 Convento do Carmo

-The Convento do Carmo complex consists of a Romanesque monastery and church from 1398 that were greatly damaged in the 1755 earthquake.
+The Convento do Carmo complex consists of a Romanesque monastery and church from 1398 that was greatly damaged in the 1755 earthquake.
 The church was deliberately not renovated and is a most glaring symbol of the catastrophe.

 Now the entire structure is a museum.